stat4701/2014/_posts/2014-04-13-celene-junkchart-blog2.md

                      ];
 ```

 Then, I across examples of d3.js visualizations on Mike Bostock's bl.ocks page.
-Particularly inspiring was his map image of airports in the US: http://bl.ocks.org/mbostock/4408297<br>
+Particularly inspiring was his map image of airports in the US: [http://bl.ocks.org/mbostock/4408297](http://bl.ocks.org/mbostock/4408297)<br>
 From this, I realized that JSON-formatted variables can easily be referenced in d3 - including subvariables of a list.
-Therefore, I changed my datasets to look like this:
+Therefore, I changed my datasets to look like this:<br>

 ```javascript